cyanjnpr/karMtka/README.md

 ![view of the generated reMarkable page](docs/example.png)

+There is a risk of damaging existing notebooks while using this tool.

 ## Options
 - `-t, --text` text content of the reMarkable page
 - `-s, --style` text style of the content